silventesa/Power-BI/planning.md

 4. Then it is possible for them to get the data from this shared dataset by selecting "Build one existing datasets - Published datasets".
 5. It may also be possible to share whole workspaces, which could be useful to share reports as well.
 If the only tools we use are those to create reports, it may be enough.

-## Tuesday 13

-- Comment the summary of Monday and make decisions about this.
-- Brainstorming session (see the README file); Opap's could share his screen so we can do a collective brainstorming (following a nice recommendation from Xavier).
-- Comment on number of tasks and their distribution among group members

-After this meeting, we should have settled:

-- Who?
-What?
-Actions?
-- Work distribtuion